andreasmuelder/statecharts.online/index.md

 | `real`    | `3.14`, `2.0`    | Decimal numbers                   |
 | `string`  | `"hello"`        | Text                              |

 In a strongly typed environment, each variable has a fixed type, and type safety is enforced at design time.
-This means you can’t assign a `string` to an `integer`, for example.
+This means you can't assign a `string` to an `integer`, for example.

 ---